Napoleon Dynamite: Filming and setting

 Hess shot the film on location in Preston, in southeastern Idaho, located near the Utah border, in July 2003.
 Operating on a tight budget of $400,000, Hess cast many of his friends from school, including Heder and Aaron Ruell, and he relied on the generosity of Preston locals, who provided housing and food to crew members.
 Among the established actors in the cast was comedy veteran Diedrich Bader, who filmed his scenes as virile martial art instructor Rex in one day.
 He recalled in 2011 that Napoleon Dynamite "still to this day [is] one of the two top scripts I've ever read", alongside Office Space (1999), one of his most-recognized roles.
 "It was very, very hot," Hess recalled in a Rolling Stone interview.
 "But it was so much fun being in this rural farm town making a movie.
 We shot it in 23 days, so we were moving very, very fast; I just didn't have a lot of film to be able to do a lot of takes.
 It was a bunch of friends getting together to make a movie.
 It was like, 'Are people going to get this?
 Is it working?'"

 Hess describes the film as being "so autobiographical".
 "I grew up in a family of six boys in Preston, Idaho, and the character of Napoleon was a hybrid of all the most nerdy and awkward parts of me and my brothers growing up.
 Jerusha really was like Deb growing up.
 Her mom made her a dress when she was going to a middle school dance and she said, 'I hadn't really developed yet, so my mom overcompensated and made some very large, fluffy shoulders.'
 Some guy dancing with her patted the sleeves and actually said, 'I like your sleeves ... they're real big,"' Hess said in an interview with Rolling Stone.

 The film is set during the 2004–2005 school year, as shown on Napoleon's student ID card in the title sequence.
-The film contains several culturally retroactive elements harkening back to the 1980s or 1990s.
+The film depicts numerous culturally retroactive elements harkening back between the 1970s to 1990s.
 For example, Deb wears a side ponytail and Napoleon wears Moon Boots, both popular fashion trends of the 1980s.
-One scene is set at a school dance that plays only 1980s music such as Alphaville's "Forever Young," whereas an earlier scene features students performing a sign language rendition of "The Rose" (1980) sung by Bette Midler.
-Much of the technology in the film is also archaic; Napoleon uses a VCR and Walkman cassette player, Kip connects to the Internet via a pay-per-minute dial-up connection and Uncle Rico drives a 1975 Dodge Tradesman.
+One scene is set at a school dance that plays only 1980s music such as Alphaville's "Forever Young," whereas an earlier scene features students performing a sign language rendition of "The Rose" (1980), originally made popular by Bette Midler (it was actually sung in the film by L.A.-based studio session vocalist Darci Monet, who was never credited or paid any residuals for her work).
+Much of the technology in the film is also archaic; Napoleon uses a top-loader VCR and Walkman cassette player, Kip connects to the Internet via a pay-per-minute dial-up connection and Uncle Rico drives a 1975 Dodge Tradesman.
 The song Napoleon Dynamite dances to at the end of the film—"Canned Heat" by Jamiroquai—came out in 1999.